kenpeter/zend_auth_flow/readme.md

 Now run the test: ```yarn test``` or ```npm test```

+## Comments
+Extensive comments are provided, so even you don't know much about Nodejs.
+It should help part of it.
+It is also a good chance to learn some Nodejs. :)

 ## Limitation

 This projects use eslint to lint the source code.
 Eslint is not able to support async/await well.
 At the time, if you use atom or other similar editors, and you use eslint with your editor.
 You will constantly get error notification.
 Please ignore those errors, as the code still run.